 Gardeners often inquire ‘Are frogs in garden good or bad?‘

-As they like bright green creature but also get worried due to their presence.
+As they like bright green creatures but also get worried due to their presence.
 Likewise, many gardeners just like you are looking for an authentic answer to this question.

 Adding to your good luck you are at the right place to get all about differentiation of frog and toad, straight towards your question ‘are frogs in garden good or bad’ and how you can invite them.